Effective from January 1, 2019

 Here you can already see how all the pieces of art and elements will look.
 Their shape, colour and light are almost in place, requiring just another polishing run or two in order to finalize the art.
 As usual, communication is very important, therefore this stage will take some time more to adjust the art according to your feedback and requirements.

 After we confirmed and implemented all adjustments, we can finally demonstrate you the completed look of the art and make sure you are 100% happy with it.
 What if you aren't?
 Then we will be glad to discuss the specific moments and track down what could go wrong.
-But most of the time this is something that never happens, given that we were moving consecutively through all the stages above and had to hear the feedback on each stage.
+But most of the time this is something that never happens, given that we were moving consecutively through all the game design workflow stages above and had to hear the feedback on each stage.

 The final assets can be exported in the format of your choice defined from beforehand and handed in together with the original files.